 S. of Jaffa, Sept.
 1930

-One year ago, on October 7, we were horrified by the shocking attacks carried out by Hamas against Israeli civilians, including at the Ra’im music festival, where people gathered in the spirit of peace and love.
+One year ago, on October 7, we were horrified by the shocking attacks carried out by Hamas against Israeli civilians, including at the Nova music festival, where people gathered in the spirit of peace and love.
 What followed in Australia was also eye-opening - suddenly, a longstanding conflict that many had barely discussed became a subject of intense debate.

 We acknowledge that last October, we were unprepared to issue an immediate statement, we were caught off guard by events unfolding on the other side of the world, with layers of complexity often considered to be unsolvable.
 We were unprepared to respond in a way which could actually help those affected, both overseas and in Australia.
 With tensions running high and a deep sense of hurt, people from all sides of the conflict were adding to the confusion, and some were even attempting to misdirect us.
 We took our time because we always strive to make meaningful statements, rather than simply joining a chorus of condemnations and “calls for action” that are predictably ignored.